 SF Bay Shore Stations

-CeNCOOS supports five (5) coastal oceanographic observing platforms in the San Francisco Estuary, all but one of which are in the Central Bay (the most saline and deepest region of the estuary).
+CeNCOOS supports three (3) coastal oceanographic observing platforms in the San Francisco Estuary, all but one of which are in the Central Bay (the most saline and deepest region of the estuary).
 The Fort Point shore-mounted oceanographic sonde is located at the Golden Gate strait where the Pacific Ocean meets the estuary in the Central Bay.
-A second pier-mounted oceanographic sonde is located at Carquinez Strait, where freshwaters from the upper estuary flow into San Pablo Bay.
-Three additional oceanographic observing platforms are clustered off the Tiburon Peninsula: a pier mounted oceanographic sonde and two nearshore moorings one with surface oceanographic instruments and one with a near-bottom oceanographic sonde.
+Pier-mounted oceanographic sondes are located at Carquinez Strait (Cal Maritime), where freshwaters from the upper estuary flow into San Pablo Bay, and on the Tiburon Peninsula (SF State Estuary & Ocean Science Center).
 Water temperature and salinity are measured at Fort Point.
-The Tiburon Peninsula and Carquinez Strait shore and pier mounted sondes measure a more diverse suite of parameters including those important to understanding the biogeochemistry of the estuary.
+The Carquinez Strait and Tiburon Peninsula sondes measure a more diverse suite of parameters including those important to understanding the biogeochemistry of the estuary.
 In addition to water temperature, salinity and depth, they measure dissolved oxygen, pH (glass electrode sensor), turbidity and chlorophyll-a.
-The Tiburon surface mooring measures atmospheric and surface water xCO as well as temperature, salinity, dissolved oxygen, chlorophyll-a, turbidity and pH (ISFET sensor).
-The surface instruments are at about 1m below the surface.
-The bottom mooring (anchored at 20 m depth) measures temperature, salinity, dissolved oxygen and pH (ISFET sensor) at about 3 meters above the bottom.